 Several Disney characters share the joy of the holiday season during Very Merriest After Hours.
 Look for Country Bears, Pooh and friends, Jiminy Cricket and more during the event.

 However, based on our Disney After Hours Boo Bash experience don’t go out of your way to see characters.
 The interactions are limited and not a great use of the short event time.
+I mostly skipped characters and had a better overall experience at this after hours event.

 2021 Disney Very Merriest After Hours Dates